rhafer/opencloud/services/graph/README.md

 # Graph

-The graph service provides the Graph API which is a RESTful web API used to access Infinite Scale resources.
+The graph service provides the Graph API which is a RESTful web API used to access OpenCloud resources.
 It is inspired by the [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api) and can be used by clients or other services or extensions.
 Visit the [Libre Graph API](https://docs.opencloud.eu/libre-graph-api/) for a detailed specification of the API implemented by the graph service.